socratesmosko/react-yt-clone/README.md

-# Ract YouTube Clone Web App
+# React YouTube Clone Web App

 A YouTube clone React app, utilizing Redux for state management and integrating YouTube's REST API to handle video data, user authentication, and other application state.